 - Unmanned ground vehicles for military, space exploration, and other areas

-For any questions, please contact one of the Conference Chairs:
+For any questions, please contact the conference secretariat:

 Pre-Conference Day 2 // Sun.
-Sept 8, 2019 // The conference begins Sunday evening 11 September 2016, with our ever-popular Ice Breaker Party — you’ll have the opportunity to interact informally with colleagues from all over the world.
+Sept 8, 2019 // The conference begins Sunday evening September 8, 2019, with our ever-popular Ice Breaker Party — you’ll have the opportunity to interact informally with colleagues from all over the world.

-Days 1-3.
-Enjoy presentations and plenary sessions, including our awards programs and meals over Monday-Wednesday, 12-14 September 2016.
+Conference Days 1-3.
+Enjoy presentations and plenary sessions, including our awards programs and meals:

-Technical Tour.
-The conference includes our popular and valuable technical tour on Tuesday afternoon.
+Day 2 // Tues.
+Sept 10, 2019 // The conference includes our popular and valuable technical tour on Tuesday afternoon

 Conference in detail

-The aim of the conference is to further advance knowledge in terrain-vehicle and road-vehicle system dynamics and design and, thus, to discuss and suggest new frontiers and research directions, facilitate engineering practice, and benefit the society at large in the area of the energy conservation, environmental sustainability, safety, and cyber/physical security and application of Artificial Intelligence (AI) techniques in Terramechanics.
+The aim of the conference is to further advance knowledge in terrain-vehicle and road-vehicle system dynamics and design and, thus, to discuss and suggest new frontiers and research directions, facilitate engineering practice, and benefit the society at large in the area of the energy conservation, environmental sustainability, safety, cyber/physical security and application of Artificial Intelligence (AI) techniques in Terramechanics.